ALVOR

 Know what you're building

-Every project starts with a question: how much security does this actually need?
-The Business Impact Assessment scores risk across five dimensions - operational, financial, reputational, legal, and health & safety - then automatically classifies the project and determines everything downstream: control depth, assurance requirements, and who needs to approve.
+Every project starts with one question: how much security does this actually need?
+The Business Impact Assessment scores risk across five dimensions (operational, financial, reputational, legal, and health & safety) on a configurable 100-point scale, then classifies the project Low, Medium, or High.
+That score sets everything downstream: control depth, assurance requirements, and who has to sign off.

 Phase 02